ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Create Sprint Boost Trigger

-A trigger will need to be added so you can detect when the player has entered the trigger volume, so the interaction label can be enabled for the player for them to open the sprint boost UI.
+A trigger will need to be added so you can detect when the player has entered the trigger volume, so the interaction label is visible for the player for them to open the sprint boost UI.

 - Create a **Trigger**, and place it inside the **Triggers** group in the **Hierarchy**.
 - Rename the trigger to **Sprint Boost Trigger**.